andreas-ka/show-your-keyboard/TESTING.md

 ![Screenshot](./static/images/contrast-readme.png)

 WAVE Web Accessibility Evaluation Tool.
-(Contrast warnings noted, i have decided to keep it due to aesthetics)
+(Contrast warnings noted, I have decided to keep it due to aesthetics)
+Lighthouse shows accessibility very high, and that contradicts this.
 ![Screenshot](./static/images/wave_tool.png)
 _____________________________________________________________________________

 ### Lighthouse
-Scores from googles Lighthouse below, worth noticing is that I supply the three pages that contain images and more loading, the register, login and profile page only includes forms.
+Scores from googles Lighthouse are below.
 Much of the low performance seem to be due to the host heroku, nothing i can fix myself.
 Result using Chrome and inkognito mode displays an increase in performence significantly.